Posts

 Image

 On a recent trip to London to visit friends I also took the opportunity to visit Abney Park Cemetery in Stoke Newington, in the London borough of Hackney.
 It is one of London’s ‘Magnificent Seven’ cemeteries and a peaceful Saturday afternoon was spent exploring the place.
 It’s no secret I love cemeteries (the older the better) and wouldn’t think twice about spending an afternoon wandering around one and taking photos.
-In 1840 Abney Park became a non-denominational garden cemetery and semi-public park arboretum, and today it is used by local residents who walk, jog, picnic, hang out and drink there.
+In 1840 Abney Park became a non-denominational garden cemetery and semi-public park arboretum, and today it is used by local residents who walk, jog, and picnic there.
 Amongst the dark delights I discovered were an abandoned gothic chapel in the middle of the grounds and various catacombs amongst the overgrown and hauntingly beautiful walkways; themselves flanked by landscaped woodlands.
 Everything is wildly overgrown and atmospheric.
-Amongst the dead interned in Abney Park are William and Catherine Booth, founders of The Salvation Army.
-Here are ...
+Here are (but a few!) of the photographs I took whilst wafting around there on a strangely mild November afternoon... ...

 Audiodrome#2: Eraserhead